kuhnrl30/kuhnrl30.github.io/projects/_posts/2016-01-05-Analyis-Credit-Approval.md

 alt: Analysis of Credit Approval Data
 img: projects-Rutgers.png
 platform: Grad School
-objective: Evaluate the bank's credit approval decisions for risk
 methods: Association Rules, Regression, CART
 script: creditanalysis.html
 language: R
 title: Analyzing Credit Approval Decisions
 ---

+<b>Objective: </b>
+From an auditor's perspective, use analytics to evaluate the bank's credit approval decisions and determine if they are built on a sound business model.
+Ensure the decisions are not biased in a way that would indicate a compliance risk.